NASA-IMPACT/hls-foundation-os/sen1floods11/README.md

 2. `conda create -n <environment-name> python==3.10`
 3. `conda activate <environment-name>`
 4. `cd sen1floods11`
-5. Install torch and torchvision: `pip install torch torchvision` (May vary with your system.
+5. Install torch and torchvision: `pip install torch==1.7.1 torchvision==0.8.2` (May vary with your system.
 Please check at https://pytorch.org/get-started/locally/)
 6. `pip install .`
 7. `pip install -U openmim`
 8. `mim install mmcv-full==1.5.0` (This may take a while for torch > 1.7.1, as wheel must be built)